 Heather Corinna replies:I have had sex with my girlfriend many times now.
 And she still has not had her "cherry" popped.
 She is a soccer player and is very active and I have heard that could effect the "cherry" being popped.
 So is it just me?
 Or could it be other factors that could affect the cherry being popped?

 You probably put the word cherry in quotes because you're not exactly sure what on earth it even is.

 That's understandable, since nobody really does, as it's not something real.

 Usually, when people talking about "cherry-popping," when it comes to sex, they are colloquially saying that someone simply had intercourse for the first time.
-That derives from long-ago ideas about the hymen -- a very thin membrane which covers the vaginal opening of women at birth, and which erodes over time into adulthood -- and the fact that people for a long time, and sometimes still, think it "pops" with first intercourse, and if it does not, then a woman clearly has had intercourse before.
+That derives from long-ago ideas about the hymen -- thin folds of mucous tissue which mostly cover the vaginal opening at birth, and which erode over time into adulthood -- and the fact that people for a long time, and sometimes still, think it "pops" with first intercourse, and if it does not, then a person with a vagina clearly has had intercourse before.